georgewlkly/georgewlkly.github.io/_posts/2026-03-12-London-Book-Fair-2026-Reflections.md

 title: London Book Fair 2026 Reflections
 tags: ["Artificial Intelligence", Publishing, Strategy]
 image: /images/lbf-reflections.png
-description: "Eighteen observations from three days at London Book Fair 2026: on procedural debt, AI adoption maturity, audio publishing, discoverability, and the value of unscheduled conversations."
+description: "Eighteen observations from three days at London Book Fair 2026, includingprocedural debt, AI adoption maturity, audio publishing, discoverability, and the value of unscheduled conversations."
 ---
 I’ve just had three very busy days with friends, colleagues and clients at the London Book Fair.
 I spent time with every company in my portfolio, and had a great discussion with [my publisher](https://practicalinspiration.com) about my forthcoming book (watch this space for more).
 While the show is still fresh in the mind, here are a few reflections&#8212;less a comprehensive account of the Fair than a set of personal observations, raw signals and conversations that struck me over the last few days.